peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-status-attestations.md

 : Entity that is responsible for the issuance of the Digital Credentials.
 This includes the lifecycle of the Credentials, their issuance, and their validity status.

-Relying Party:
+Verifier:
 : Entity that relies on the validity of the digital credentials presented to it.
-This entity, also known as a Verifier, needs to verify the authenticity and validity of the Credentials, including their revocation status, before accepting them.
+This entity, also known as a Relying Party, needs to verify the authenticity and validity of the Credentials, including their revocation status, before accepting them.

 Wallet Instance:
 : Entity that represents the digital Wallet of a User.
-Also known as Wallet or Holder, it is responsible for storing and managing the User's digital credentials.
+Also known as Wallet or Holder, it is responsible for storing and managing the User's digital Credentials.
 It can present Credentials to Verifiers and request Status Attestations from Issuers.

 Attestation Owner:
-: Entity that owns an attestation, typically the Holder of the Digital Credential.
+: Entity that owns an attestation, typically the holder of the Digital Credential.
 Also known as Wallet or Holder, it is responsible for presenting the attestation, along with the Digital Credential, to the Verifier.

 # Rationale

 OAuth Status Lists [@!I-D.looker-oauth-jwt-cwt-status-list] are suitable for specific scenarios, especially when the Verifier needs to verify the status of a Credential at a later time after the User has presented the Digital Credential.
-However, there are cases where the Verifier only needs to check the revocation status of a Digital Credential at the time of presentation, or situations where the Verifier should not be able to check the status of a credential over time due to some privacy constraints, in compliance of some national regulations.
+However, there are cases where the Verifier only needs to check the revocation status of a Digital Credential at the time of presentation, or situations where the Verifier should not be allowed to check the status of a credential over time due to some privacy constraints, in compliance to national privacy regulations.

 In scenarios where the Verifier, Credential Issuer, and Status List Provider are all part of the same domain or operate within a context where a high level of trust exists between them and the End-User, the OAuth Status List is the optimal solution.
 Other cases may expose the following privacy risks when using OAuth Status List [@!I-D.looker-oauth-jwt-cwt-status-list]: